Australian green tree frog: Taxonomy

 The species was originally called the "blue frog" (Rana caerulea) despite its green colour.
 The specimens White sent to England were damaged by the preservative and appeared blue.
 The colour of the frog is caused by blue and green pigments covered in a yellow layer; the preservative destroyed the yellow layer and left the frog with a blue appearance.
 The specific epithet, caerulea, which is Latin for blue, has remained.
-This frog is sometimes referred to as Pelodryas caerulea in the scientific literature.
+This frog is often referred to as Litoria caerulea in the scientific literature.
 In Australia, the frog is also known more simply as the "green tree frog", but that name is often given to the most common green arboreal species in a region, such as the American green tree frog (Hyla cinerea).

-A 2020 study showed that Litoria caerulea is actually a species complex that includes recently identified species such as Litoria mira, which is endemic to New Guinea.
+A 2020 study showed that Pelodryas caerulea is actually a species complex that includes recently identified species such as Pelodryas mira, which is endemic to New Guinea.